AaronLiftig/CopsAndRobbers/README.md

 #### A probability representing how 'drunk' the robber and cop are, meaning how often they forget to move.
 #### Whether the cop is chasing the robber or randomly moving, and whether the robber is escaping the cop or randomly moving.
 #### Whether the robber can make a 2-square move.

+### Currently moves in a turn-based fashion, with the robber moving first.
+That might be modified in the future.